-- A child must be fully reevaluated every three (3) years, unless the parent and the public school agency agree that a reevaluation is not necessary - The purpose of the triennial review is to reconfirm the child's disability, instruction and related service needs - Note Parents may request reevaluations at any time during the three year period if there are concerns; however, a reevaluation may not occur more than once a year unless the parent and the public school agency agree otherwise.
+- A child must be fully reevaluated every three (3) years, unless the parent and the public school agency agree that a reevaluation is not necessary.
+If the parent and school agree that a re-evaluation is not needed, an "analysis of existing data" is completed and reviewed instead of evaluations.
+After the analysis of existing data, a parent or school can request additional evaluations. - The purpose of the triennial review is to confirm the child's disability, instruction, and related service needs. - Parents may request reevaluations at any time during the three year period if there are concerns; however, a reevaluation may not occur more than once a year unless the parent and the public school agency agree otherwise. - Need Additional Help?
+If you have questions or would like to request our assistance in challenging a suspension or expulsion, call, email or visit AJE.
+(202) 678-8060 information@aje-dc.org www.aje-dc.org 1200 G Street NW Suite 650 Washington, D.C.
+20005 (Metro Center).
+Mary's Center Intake on Tuesdays and Thursdays at 3912 Georgia Avenue, NW, Washington, DC 20011.